 Many teens dream of playing college sports for their favorite college.
 As a parent you may well believe your teen has what it takes to make it onto a team.
-Realistically, only a small percentage of high school athletics will get to play a sport in college.
+Realistically, only a small percentage of high school athletics will get a chance to Apply For Sports Scholarships in college.
 If you think your teen can be one of the chosen few, you need to know how to get a coach’s attention.
-Below is a mini version of what needs to be done to win an athletic scholarship.
+Below are few Steps For Getting a Sports Scholarship

 - Ask the high school coach to evaluate your athlete’s skills.
 Division I and Division II schools have different requirements.
-Determining where your athlete fits best will help you in your search for teams where your athlete is qualified to compete.
+Determining where your athlete fits best will get a Student Athlete Scholarship and it help you in your search for the best teams where your athlete is qualified to compete.

 - Grades are important.
 A minimum GPA requirement of 2.3 is required to qualify for NCAA sanctioned sports.
-SAT and ACT minimum score requirement varies depending on the athlete’s GPA.
-For more information go directly to the NCAA website:
+SAT and ACT minimum score requirements vary depending on the athlete’s GPA.
+For more information go directly to the NCAA website: www.ncaa.org/student-athletes/future/test-scores

 - 10 core courses are required per NCAA eligibility requirements.
-Check with your high school to make certain your athlete has taken or will complete all required courses by graduation.
+Check with your high school to make certain your athlete has taken to get Scholarships For Sports Students after completing all required courses by graduation

 - Every student athlete needs to register with the NCAA Eligibility Center, preferably by the beginning of junior year.
 Once registered, an official transcript must be sent directly from the student’s high school and SAT/ACT scores must also be sent from testing centers.
 Update when you have new information to share.